 The synchronous harmony of their lifestyle enabled the couple and their lover live in ecstatic fulfillment.

-up the work with her quick grasp.
+While the work at the office gripped Roopa, the weight she came to wield there buttressed her self-worth.
+After all, Raja Rao came to depend on her for she readily picked up the work with her quick grasp.
 Besides attending to the office accounts, she helped him at structural calculations as well.
 As though to prove that she shared his passion for construction, she traced the building plans that he had conceived.
 Indeed, she was heady with life.

-However, as luck would have it, the day he returned, Sandhya, who brought them lunch, brought Saroja to the lovers’ surprise.
-When Sandhya revealed that the housemaid had gone to the matinee with a friend of hers who came from Khammam, they felt let down.
-In time, with Sandhya around, the dismay of the vexed lovers began to vent itself in varied ways.
-At length, Sandhya noticed that Raja Rao turned irritable while Roopa remained morose.
+But as luck would have it, the day he returned, Sandhya, to the lovers’ consternation, brought them lunch in tow with Saroja.
+When Sandhya revealed that the ayah had gone to the matinee with a friend of hers who came from Khammam, they felt let down and in time, with Sandhya around, the dismay of the vexed lovers began to vent itself in varied ways.
+So it didn’t take long for Sandhya to notice that Raja Rao turned irritable while Roopa remained morose.

-‘What’s wrong?’ she asked Roopa.
+“What’s wrong lovey?’ she asked Roopa.

-‘Why, nothing,’ replied Roopa.
+“Why, nothing,” replied Roopa.